Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in following departure from the EU.

-We understand that the period before and following EU Exit may create uncertainty for some people, and we want to work with partners, including local leaders, to ensure that communities feel engaged, supported and reassured.
+We understand that the period before and following 1 January 2021 may create uncertainty for some people, and we want to work with partners, including local leaders, to ensure that communities feel engaged, supported and reassured.
 Because they know their areas and residents best and have a critical role in bringing partners together, local leaders are central to offering support and reassurance to their communities during this time of change.

 Diversity enriches communities, brings new perspectives and can stimulate local growth.
 It makes us the outward-looking nation we are today.
 After the UK leaves the EU, EU citizens living in the UK will be able to continue to live their lives much as they do now.
 They are welcome in the UK and we want them to participate fully in their communities.

 This guidance aims to provide local authorities with support on the ways in which they can understand, engage and reassure their communities in the lead up to and after leaving the EU as part of their work to build stronger, better integrated communities.
 It is part of the package of support being offered to local authorities.
 This includes a network of nine local authority chief executives from across England established to engage with councils in their areas, a weekly e-bulletin to all chief executives and leaders of local authorities, a dedicated GOV.UK page signposting relevant guidance from across Whitehall and a series of thematic events.

 EU citizens may require particular support in this period, for example being informed about the need to apply to the EU Settlement Scheme if they wish to stay in the UK long-term.
 This support sits alongside issues of importance among communities of all backgrounds that councils should reflect upon and address through their ongoing engagement plans.